turbot/steampipe-mod-alicloud-insights/dashboards/ecs/docs/ecs_instance_dashboard.md

 - How many cores are allocated across all instances?
 - How many public instances are there?
 - What are my most used instances by CPU utilization?
-- How many instances have legacy network type?